-- 1. The user requests a service at the brokers SP - 2.
+- 1. The user requests a service at the brokers SP. - 2.
 The service provider has no session with the user and requests authentication using the brokers authentication protocol. - 3.
-The broker initialises the MitID authentication client that he uses and the user interacts with the MitID client to authenticate.
+The broker initialises the MitID authentication client that he uses, and the user interacts with the MitID client to authenticate.
 In the process the user uses the appropriate identification means for the required assurance level. - 4.
 The broker learns that the MitID authentication has finalised and requests the MitID authentication response (JWT) using the MitID protocol.

 - 5. The broker knows that the service provider accepts an employee log in and therefore queries the NemLog-in Identity Service to learn if any employee identities are associated to the particular MitID eID. - 6.
 The broker presents the available employee identities to the user.
 The user selects one of these identities. - 7.
-The broker requests the attributes for the selected identity by invoking the Identity Service once more. - 8.
-The broker produces an authentication response and returns the user to the service provider - 9.
+The broker requests the attributes for the selected identity by invoking the Identity Service once more.
+This call is mandatory even if the broker does not require extra attributes to produce the authentication response.
+In this case simply supply an empty collection of optional attributes. - 8.
+The broker produces an authentication response and returns the user to the service provider. - 9.
 The service provider validates the broker authentication response, creates a user session, and returns the requested resource to the user.